-Walden offers free parenting classes for young parents with children 0-5 years old, in the county, using the nationally recognized Nurturing Parenting Curriculum.
-Using an evidence-based philosophy to help enhance parenting skills, the program offers a 16-week course to help young parents provide for, and in some cases reunite with, their children, and break the child welfare cycle.
+Walden offers free parenting classes for young parents with children 0-5 years old, in the county.
+Using the nationally-recognized evidence-based curriculum Nurturing Parenting, the program offers a 16-week course to help young parents provide for, and in some cases reunite with, their children, and break the child welfare cycle.